Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR22 - Category: Inputs - Parameters/Variables for Resource IDs

-A module parameter/variable that requires a full Azure Resource ID as an input value, e.g. `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.KeyVault/vaults/{keyVaultName}`, **MUST** contain `ResourceId/resource_id` in it's parameter/variable name to assist users in knowing what value to provide at a glance of the parameter/variable name.
+A module parameter/variable that requires a full Azure Resource ID as an input value, e.g. `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.KeyVault/vaults/{keyVaultName}`, **MUST** contain `ResourceId/resource_id` in its parameter/variable name to assist users in knowing what value to provide at a glance of the parameter/variable name.

 Example for the property `workspaceId` for the Diagnostic Settings resource.
-In Bicep it's parameter name should be `workspaceResourceId` and the variable name in Terraform should be `workspace_resource_id`.
+In Bicep its parameter name should be `workspaceResourceId` and the variable name in Terraform should be `workspace_resource_id`.

 `workspaceId` is not descriptive enough and is ambiguous as to which ID is required to be input.